 The 60-second ad, starring Miranda Kerr and Cam Newton, did a great job of it!
 (Maybe they should have said, “If that’s a Buick, then I am a millionaire!”)

-Owned by the international conglomerate Proctor and Gamble, Febreze announced in the Super Bowl for the first time this year!
-They first released a teaser on January 25, letting us know that the ad would focus on the infamous halftime #BathroomBreak – an essential (though sometimes stinky) part of the Super Bowl experience.
+Owned by the international conglomerate Proctor and Gamble, Febreze aired their first ever Super Bowl ad last year!
+They first released a teaser on January 25, letting us know that their 2017 Super Bowl ad would focus on the infamous halftime #BathroomBreak – an essential (though sometimes stinky) part of the Super Bowl experience.

 An extended cut of the Febreze Super Bowl LI commercial itself was released on January 30th.
 And how could we not love it?
 This “Odor Ode” even gave a shout out to the “must-see commercials” of the Super Bowl!

-He is bald and buff and looks kind of like a linebacker, so it only made sense that the tough guy of cleanliness joined in at the Big Game!
-In honor of their very first Super Bowl ad campaign, the man of Clean got down and, well, a little bit dirty!
+He is bald and buff and looks kind of like a linebacker, so it only made sense that the tough guy of cleanliness joined the Big Game last year!
+In their very first Super Bowl ad campaign, the man of Clean got down and, well, a little bit dirty!

 This hot, hot man of cleanliness even declared himself the “Official Cleaner of Super Bowl LI.”